The Destructive Influence of Television

 “This entry of ‘thoughts’ from any quarter comes from the deeper cause of a passivity of the mind which, as we have pointed out in Chapter 4, is the main object of the adversary to produce, ere he can succeed in his effort to obtain control of the believer's will.
 The Lord's words in Matthew 13: 23, that the good ground hearer is ‘he that heareth the word and understandeth it,’ show that the mind is the vehicle through which the truth of God reaches men to win their affections, and bring back the will into intelligent and loyal co-operation with God.
 In like manner the mind is the hindrance to Satan's carrying out his schemes to win back control of the believer.
 For the success of his plans, the enemy knows that the mind must be lulled into inaction and disuse by some means or other, either by stratagem or attack.
 The arch-deceiver is well aware that any ‘teaching’ of deceiving spirits accompanied by supernatural signs, may be received by the believer if his mind is lulled into passivity so that he does not question, or intelligently reason, what the teachings are, or what they involve in their ultimate issue.”
 [Jesse Penn-Lewis, The War on the Saints, Chapter 7]

-Marshall McLuhan, media guru of the sixties, compared hot and cold media (Marshall McLuhan, 1964.
+Marshall McLuhan, media guru of the sixties and renowned for his slogan “the medium is the message”, in his book Understanding Media, classifies media as either hot or cold, (McLuhan, 1964.
 Pp.36-45).
-The hotter the media, that is, the more information being provided in one channel (visual, auditory...), the more passive the receiving person.
-The colder the media, the less information being provided, the more active the receiver.
+Hot media is rich in sensory information .
+If the information dominates one sensory channel (visual, auditory…) the receiving person must become more passive in order to receive and store the information.
+Cold media provides less sensory information, which allows the receiver, or should we say forces the receiver to become more actively engaged.
 A book is cold in this sense.
-The reader's imagination is immediately engaged to fill in the picture.
-Film or television is hot, very hot.
+There is no taste, smell, auditory stimulation, or meaningful touch, and even if the book includes pictures or illustrations, the visual information is cryptic at best.
+Therefore the reader's imagination is immediately engaged to fill in the missing sense data, using the words on the page as a guide.
+On the other hand, film or television is hot, very hot.
 With big and bold audio and video the viewer is left little to imagine and no time to contemplate the alternatives.
 The viewer becomes a passive witness.
 This is the case whether viewing a sit-com or a public policy debate.

+To understand how this works, think of a movie that you have seen based on book that you read before seeing the movie.
 There is the inevitable dissatisfaction when a book is made into a movie, because the reader's vision of the material is inevitably going to conflict with the filmmaker's.
 Literate people are quick to become restless and bored with television.
-Those who are actively engaged in important issues are frustrated by the inability to question or comment on talking heads.
-It is like imagining the flavor of food covered in cellophane.
+Those who are actively engaged in important issues are frustrated by talking heads.
+The question of a one-sided interaction isn't the issue.
+A book is no less one-sided.
+The question is one of active or passive engagement.
+A hungry infant is happy to be spoon fed, but an adult is not.

 The Bible is one of the more extreme cases of a book difficult to translate to the screen.
 The reason is simple.
 So much is left unsaid, or is implied, or said in ambiguous, poetic or allegorical dialog which defy easy translation to television or film.
 Many stories are told in little more than a thumb-nail sketch.
 This makes the Bible a new treasury every time you pick it up.
 New gold appears even after one-hundred readings.
 Film adaptations must lock down the look and feel, emotional undercurrents, and fill in large gaps to the narrative.
 Even the filmmakers can be dissatisfied with the result.
 My pet peeve is actors playing Jesus who appear to be ethereal stary-eyed effeminate men who have never seen the sun and would collapse of heat prostration if they ever had to plane down a board with hand tools.
+That is because I have done a lot of carpentry and can't help but see our Lord's incarnation as very earthy and very engaged.
 The Bible is very real to me.
 I study it intently and pray about its meaning.
-Do not expect to be able to spoon feed me your version.
+If you force-feed me your version I'm likely to get queasy.

 Working backwards from a hot medium such as film or television to a cold medium like a book presents a different problem.
 If the viewer is not ready or willing to engage the expanded need for user input (thought, vision, imagination) because they have become comfortably numb they will be easily distracted, become bored and abandon the effort of reading.
 Writers are forced to combat this tendency by breaking their writings up into subtitled blocks, shorter paragraphs and getting to the point faster.
 This effect on writing style is very evident when reading works written before the advent of film and television where paragraphs stretch on for half a page or more, the chapters are not broken up, and there are few graphics if any.
 I have noticed that modern reprints of older materials often add subtitles to ease the readers through.
 Modern readers simply give up too easily.

 Simply put, we have become a world ruled by sound bites and media events.
 A statement or slogan, as “visualize world peace”, is not examined, it is either picked up or left.
 A media event is something reported in the media which gains importance through repetition and superficial examination.
 The event is significant because it captures interest.
 The US presidential election held in limbo because of the thin margin and irregularities in Florida's electoral process became a large media event.
 Irregularities in other states did not rise to the same level of public interest even though the underlying problem differs little from that of the State of Florida's.
-Another media event or sound bite may radically transform the original, as “visualize whirled peas”.
+The most significant media event for Americans in this decade is ‘9-11’.
+Simply saying ‘9-11’ stirs up many images or emotions, but may not engender a great deal of genuine reflection.
+One media event or sound bite may radically transform another.
+So the bumper sticker “visualize whirled peas” breaks the effect of the first.
+Think competing bumper fish.
 For the most part, analysis is superficial at best.

 The frightening aspect of this passivity of thought is how easily a poorly thought out idea can capture the imagination of popular culture, politics or religion.
 Differences are never hammered out.
-Extremists have captured control of political parties leaving very little middle ground for compromise.
+In this atmosphere, extremists have captured control of political parties leaving very little middle ground for compromise.
 This is occurring in the United States Congress, in the Middle East, in India, in Russia, everywhere.
-One of the most significant causes of this passivity is the destructive influence of television.
-It was pointed out recently that the Palestinians have been effectively spinning the television news media whereas the Israelites have not.
-The result is wide spread support for Palestinian terrorism.
+One of the most significant causes of this passivity is the destructive influence of television and other hot medium.

 [top]